 How the Soup Kitchen Helps ?

-The Newbury Soup Kitchen provides a decent hot meal each and every Thursday evening for the homeless, vulnerable, less fortunate and the rough sleepers of Newbury.
-This is far from as simple as it sounds; the preparation and time involved to cater for nearly 50 people each week takes a team of volunteers to pull off.
-But it doesn’t stop there.
+Newbury Soup Kitchen provides a freshly cooked and prepared hot three-course meal every Thursday, Wednesday and Saturday evening for the homeless, vulnerable, less fortunate and the rough sleepers of Newbury.
+This is far from as simple as it sounds; the preparation and time involved to cater for nearly 110 meals each week takes a team of volunteers to pull off, but it doesn’t stop there.

 We also offer a variety of support services to those in need – engaging with local authorities and associated services to assist service users where appropriate.
 This may involve those with housing issues, debt burdens, health concerns or dependency issues.

 We organise and host an annual ‘flu-jab’ and more recently COVID Vaccine and Lateral Flow tests to help our clients engage and keep as safe as possible.
 All our Outreach services are free sessions and outside our food provision.
 COVID or not we provide a timetable throughout the week including:

 - Eye tests and Eye Health checks from https://www.drvalariejerome.com/